 This blog will help startups how to turn on-demand ride sharing app idea into a viable business model like Uber and Gett.
 Here, we have rounded up 3 checkpoints, which startups need to look upon before creating the taxi app development.

-As per the latest report from TechCrunch, Gett has acquired Juno for $200 million.
+Furthermore, as per the latest report from TechCrunch, Gett has acquired Juno for $200 million.
 So, after buying Juno (a rival in the New York market), Gett operates under the name Juno in the United States.
 After this deal, Gett and Juno, both have more vehicles than Lyft that is San Francisco-based on-demand transportation service.
-In the below given graph, you can see how Gett and Juno are ahead of Lyft:
+In the below-given graph, you can see how Gett and Juno are ahead of Lyft:

-If we’re discussing the on-demand ride-sharing services, then it would be beneficial to check out some insights of the market, in terms of statistics and trends before heading into taxi app development.
+If we’re discussing the on-demand ride-sharing services, then it would be beneficial to check out some insights into the market, in terms of statistics and trends before heading into taxi booking app development.
 Have a look!

 Before creating ride-sharing apps like Gett and Uber, startups need to check the following data from Statista: